jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I read the manual.
 The tractor is steel, runs on steam.
 It does the planting very fast.
 When it works.
 It worked a few hours today, then we fixed it a few hours.
 We seed much faster on the good days.

 I don't understand this new tractor machine.
 "I want to see it," I tell him as I put carbolic acid on his cut then wrap the clean cloth around it.
-He will work tomorrow and be safe.
+Like the other injuried worker, he will work tomorrow and be safe.

 So I go.
 At the field's edge I watch the steel machine crawl down a row, dropping seed behind it faster than ten men with hoes.
 My husband walks beside it, one hand on a lever, grease to his elbow.
 He sees me and grins.
 "Three days' work," he calls.
 "Before noon."